github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 This code doesn't yet create an annotation for the check run.
 You'll add that code in the next section.

 ## Step 2.5.
-Updating the check run with CI test results
+Update the check run with CI test results

 Each check run from {% data variables.product.prodname_dotcom %} contains an `output` object that includes a `title`, `summary`, `text`, `annotations`, and `images`.
 The `summary` and `title` are the only required parameters for the `output`, but those alone don't offer much detail, so this tutorial adds `text` and `annotations` too.
 The code here doesn't add an image, but feel free to add one if you'd like!